Help/troubleshooting

 2. Add paths to skip (e.g., wp-content/uploads/2020/ for old archived content)

-To rule PowerSEC out:
+To rule PowerSEC out as a cause

 1. Note your current page load time + memory usage